pingcap/docs/tidb-cloud/tidb-cloud-dm-precheck-and-troubleshooting.md

 - “Data migration job has been paused for more than 6 hours during incremental migration” (If this alert occurs, you can resume the data migration job or ignore this alert directly.)
 - “Replication lag is larger than 10 minutes and stilling increasing for more than 20 minutes”

-If you need help to address these alerts, contact the [TiDB Cloud Support](/tidb-cloud/tidb-cloud-support.md) for consultation.
+If you need help to address these alerts, contact [TiDB Cloud Support](/tidb-cloud/tidb-cloud-support.md) for consultation.

-For more information about how to subscribe an alert, see [TiDB Cloud Built-in Alerting](/tidb-cloud/monitor-built-in-alerting.md).
+For more information about how to subscribe to alert emails, see [TiDB Cloud Built-in Alerting](/tidb-cloud/monitor-built-in-alerting.md).

 ## See also